 Product and technology.
 Product and technology expenses include costs to build new offerings, add new features to our existing solutions, and to manage, operate, and ensure the reliability and scalability of our existing technology platform.
 Product and technology expenses consist of personnel expenses, including salaries, bonuses, stock-based compensation expense, and benefits for employees and contractors for our engineering, product, and design teams, and allocated overhead costs, as well as costs of software and tools for business analytics, data management, and IT applications that are not directly associated with delivery of our solutions to customers.
-In the short-term, we expect product and technology expenses to moderate and grow at a lower rate than the rate of growth experienced in fiscal 2022 and 2023 due to the workforce realignment actions taken by management in fiscal 2023.
 Over time, we expect product and technology expenses to decrease as a percentage of revenue.

 Sales and marketing.
 Sales and marketing expenses consist of personnel expenses, including sales commissions for our direct sales force and our market and business development workforce, as well as digital marketing costs, promotional costs, customer conferences, public relations, other marketing events, and allocated overhead costs.
+Sales and marketing expenses also include advertising and digital media costs associated with our efforts to acquire new consumer customers and build awareness for our direct-to-consumer offering.
 Personnel expenses include salaries, bonuses, stock-based compensation expense, and benefits for employees and contractors.
 We expect sales and marketing expense to increase in absolute dollars but remain relatively stable as a percentage of revenue over time.

 General and administrative.
 General and administrative expenses consist of personnel expenses and related expenses for our executive, finance and accounting, human resources, legal, and corporate organizations.
 Personnel expenses include salaries, bonuses, stock-based compensation expense, and benefits for employees and contractors.
 In addition, general and administrative expenses include external legal, accounting, and other professional fees, as well as tools for financial and human capital management, and allocated overhead costs.
-We expect general and administrative expenses to increase but at a lower rate than the rate of growth experienced in fiscal 2022 and 2023 due to the workforce realignment actions taken by management in fiscal 2023.
 Over time, we expect general and administrative expenses to decrease as a percentage of revenue.